addania/coding/src/pages/nvm.md

 > Restart the terminal

-> Write this so that nvm uses previous (already installed) SYSTEM version of NODE:
+> Write this so that NVM uses previous (already installed) SYSTEM version of NODE:
 ```
 nvm use system
 ```